microbiome/microbiome/vignettes/vignette.md

 ## Introduction

 The [microbiome R package](http://microbiome.github.io/microbiome) facilitates exploration and analysis of microbiome profiling data, in particular 16S taxonomic profiling.
-Here we provide a very concise overview to the package functionality using example data sets from published studies [@lahti14natcomm, @Lahti13provasI, @OKeefe15].
-We have intentionally omitted many details in order to provide an overview.
-A full tutorial is available [on-line](http://microbiome.github.io/microbiome).
+Here we provide a brief overview of the package functionality with example data sets from published gut microbiome profiling studies [@lahti14natcomm, @Lahti13provasI, @OKeefe15].
+A more comprehensive tutorial is available [on-line](http://microbiome.github.io/microbiome).

-The microbiome R package has been utilized in recent publications [@salonen14, @Faust15, @Shetty2017], and is released under the [Two-clause FreeBSD license](http://en.wikipedia.org/wiki/BSD\_licenses).
-The package extends the independent [phyloseq](http://joey711.github.io/phyloseq/import-data) class structure and [tools](http://joey711.github.io/phyloseq/).
+This package provides additional tools for common tasks in microbial bioinformatics.
+These include tools for the manipulation, statistical analysis, and visualization of taxonomic profiling data.
+The tools have been used in publications as well as in introductory courses and a number of users have contributed by providing feedback, bug reports, and new features.
+In addition to facilitate microbiome analyses in targeted case-control studies, the package provides tools for scalable exploration and analysis of large population cohorts with thousands of samples [@Lahti14natcomm].
+Whereas large-scale sample collections are rapidly accumulating for the gut as well as other body sites and environments, few mature, general-purpose tools for the analysis are available.
+This package supports the independent [phyloseq](http://joey711.github.io/phyloseq) data format and expands the available toolkit in order to facilitate the standardization of the analyses and the development of best practices.
+While we aim to complement the tools provided by the phyloseq and other packages, rather than develop overlapping functionality, in some cases it has been necessary to provide alternative solutions to facilitate clarity, complementarity, or efficiency.

-Input from the user community is very welcome via the [issue tracker](https://github.com/microbiome/microbiome/issues) or [pull requests](http://microbiome.github.io/microbiome/Contributing.html).
+We welcome input from the user community via the [issue tracker](https://github.com/microbiome/microbiome/issues) and [pull requests](http://microbiome.github.io/microbiome/Contributing.html).
 See the [Github site](https://github.com/microbiome/microbiome) for source code and other details.
+These R tools have been utilized in recent publications [@salonen14, @Faust15, @Shetty2017], and they are released under the [Two-clause FreeBSD license](http://en.wikipedia.org/wiki/BSD\_licenses).

 Kindly cite the work as follows: "Leo Lahti [et al.](https://github.com/microbiome/microbiome/graphs/contributors) (2017).
 Tools for microbiome analysis in R. Microbiome package version 0.99.1.
 URL: [http://microbiome.github.com/microbiome](http://microbiome.github.com/microbiome).